Professor Janet Halley

 3 classroom credits

-Students will write response papers analyzing the reading materials or will take a last-day take-home examination.
+Students will write response papers analyzing the reading materials.
+The professor will provide feedback and revision will be encouraged.

 Subject Areas: Legal & Political Theory, Family, Gender & Children's Law, International, Comparative & Foreign Law